-The Rise of the Guardians movie brings together the fantastical skills of five of our imagination’s heart loved characters to fight fear on behalf of the children they love and protect.
-Initially Team Fantasy is headed up by Santa Clause, the Tooth Fairy, the Easter Bunny and the Sandman.
-Eons have passed with the children of the world enjoying peaceful sleep and celebrations through the year but this year someone is again fighting back and the surface of dreamland could be cracked open.
+The Rise of the Guardians movie brings together the fantastical skills of five of our imagination’s heart-loved characters to fight fear on behalf of the children they love and protect.
+Initially, Team Fantasy is headed up by Santa Clause, the Tooth Fairy, the Easter Bunny and the Sandman.
+Eons have passed with the children of the world enjoying peaceful sleep and celebrations throughout the year but this year someone is again fighting back and the surface of dreamland could be cracked open.

 This Dreamworks movie was directed by Peter Ramsey who has 26 titles to his record in art department work as wide as Godzilla and Men in Black through to Fight Club.
-This is his second directing outing since the made for TV movie Monsters vs Aliens: Mutant Pumpkins from Outer Space.
-It is however his time on work like Shrek the Halls, Shrek the Third that have brought his skills brilliantly to the fore in this production.
+This is his second directing outing since the made-for-TV movie Monsters vs Aliens: Mutant Pumpkins from Outer Space.
+It is however his time on work like Shrek the Halls, and Shrek the Third that has brought his skills brilliantly to the fore in this production.

-A great movie which was thoroughly enjoyed by myself, a fourteen year-old girl and two twelve year-old boys for a fun movie outing.
+A great movie that was thoroughly enjoyed by myself, a fourteen-year-old girl and two twelve-year-old boys for a fun movie outing.
 I’m giving Rise of the Guardians a 4 out of 5 popcorns.